Cyber Insurance: How We Got Here and Where We’re Headed

-The first cyber and internet cyber insurance policies started to appear in the market in the late 1990s.
-Many have taken credit for writing the first cyber policy, and most of the first policies varied in their basic coverages.
-Some were media policies that began covering online media, while others were errors in data processing (EDM) policies.
-Early cyber insurance coverages generally evolved from professional liability policies for software and media risks.
+In the United States, the cyber security insurance policies of the 1990s were policies that covered online media, while others were errors in data processing (EDP) policies.
+An early cyber liability insurance policy’s coverages generally evolved from professional liability policies for software and media risks.

-In the early 2000’s, online media policies started to cover unauthorized access, network security, and virus-related claims.
-Similar to most professional liability policies, these policies generally had a lot of exclusions for line items including:
+In the early 2000s, online media policies started to cover unauthorized access, network security, data loss, and computer worm or computer virus-related claims.
+Similar to most professional liability policies, a cyber insurance policy generally had many exclusions, including:

 - Rogue Employees